Youngsiii/Neural_Style_Transfer/README.md

 </table>

 This implementation is very simple.
 You can read this [paper](https://arxiv.org/pdf/1508.06576) for more details.Higher resolution images produce better style transfer effects.
-You can download some clear and interesting content images and style images [here](https://kaggle.com/datasets/ba7c7744279baffacf006c34a28d87e873c1187f9e947b66416f6e9778b280a8).
+You can download some clear and interesting content images and style images from [here](https://kaggle.com/datasets/ba7c7744279baffacf006c34a28d87e873c1187f9e947b66416f6e9778b280a8).